If you’re not prepared, real estate investor PPC can eat your budget faster than Joey Chestnut eats hot dogs on the Fourth of July.

 The further below that, the better.
 And as for return on investment… maybe a good start is to close your first deal from your PPC seller leads within the first 3-4 months… then ramp it up from there.

 You just have to remember that most PPC marketing campaigns don’t start profitable.
 It’s the optimization process that makes your PPC campaign profitable as you go… and that can take 1-3 months to hone down a campaign… and ongoing work from there to keep that consistent.
 As long as you can make it through the initial optimization phase (the first 1-3 months), your PPC marketing should be profitable for you over the long run.

 Before you launch ads, know who your target audience is.

 What problems or needs do they have?
 What are they searching for on Google?
 What solution are they looking for?
 What words do they use in their searches?
 Take all of this info and use it to help build out your keyword lists, ads, and landing pages.

 4. Do Proper Keyword Research:

-But use tools like Google Suggest, the Google Keyword Planner, Term Explorer, etc.
+Use tools like Google Suggest, the Google Keyword Planner, Term Explorer, etc.

-Take for example if a seller types in the search phrase “House buyers in Dallas“.
+For example, a seller types in the search phrase “House buyers in Dallas“.

-This will help you avoid wasting money at the start.
+This will help you avoid wasting money.